A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Introduction

 \section{Introduction}

-The Higgs discovery~\cite{Aad:2012tfa,Chatrchyan:2012ufa} and subsequent measurements of the Higgs couplings~\cite{Biekotter:2018rhp,Ellis:2018gqa,Almeida:2018cld} indicate that the Standard Model is the correct effective theory around the electroweak scale.
+The Higgs discovery~\cite{Aad:2012tfa,Chatrchyan:2012ufa} and subsequent measurements of the Higgs Lagrangian at Run~2~\cite{Aad:2019mbh,Sirunyan:2018koj,Biekotter:2018rhp,Ellis:2018gqa,Almeida:2018cld,Kraml:2019sis,vanBeek:2019evb,Dawson:2020oco,Ellis:2020unq} indicate that the Standard Model is the correct effective theory around the electroweak scale.
 While there exists no experimental evidence for physics beyond the Standard Model so far, extended Higgs sectors are motivated by theoretical considerations, like mass generation of up-type and down-type fermions, neutrino mass generation, electroweak baryogenesis, or dark matter.
 In particular, two-Higgs doublet models (2HDMs)~\cite{Lee:1973iz,Djouadi:2005gi,Branco:2011iw} are an integral part of well-defined models for physics beyond the Standard Model, including MSSM~\cite{Djouadi:2005gj}, composite Higgs models~\cite{Hill:2002ap}, little Higgs models~\cite{Schmaltz:2005ky,Perelstein:2005ka}, or GUTs~\cite{Pati:1974yy,Gursey:1975ki,Achiman:1978vg,Barbieri:1981yy}.

-From an electroweak baryogenesis point of view~\cite{Sakharov:1967dj}, a 2HDM can provide both new scalar degrees of freedom~\cite{Bochkarev:1990fx,Turok:1990zg} and $CP$-violation.
-In the general~\cite{Chen:2013qta,Chang:2017wpl} or type-III~\cite{Hou:1991un} model, the additional states can be close in mass to the SM-Higgs~\cite{Lopez-Val:2013yba,Haller:2018nnx}.
-Starting with two doublets, both coupling to up-type and down-type quarks hence two separate Yukawa matrices, we diagonalize the quark mass matrices and find the real, diagonal coupling $\lambda_{ii} = \sqrt{2}m_i/v$ and the complex, non-diagonal coupling $\rho_{ij}$.
-Flavor-changing neutral couplings are generally constrained, but it is possible to have electroweak baryogenesis (EWBG) driven by an order-one, complex coupling $\rho_{tc}$.
-A valid parameter region is~\cite{Fuyuto:2017ewj}
+If we use baryogenesis~\cite{Sakharov:1967dj} as a guiding principle to new physics searches at the LHC, a 2HDM is an attractive and minimal choice.
+It can provide both, new scalar degrees of freedom~\cite{Bochkarev:1990fx,Turok:1990zg} and $CP$-violation.
+In the general~\cite{Chen:2013qta,Chang:2017wpl} or type-III~\cite{Hou:1991un} 2HDM, the new particles can be close in mass to the SM-Higgs~\cite{Lopez-Val:2013yba,Haller:2018nnx}.
+Sufficiently large $CP$-violation is non-trivial to achieve, in our model we rely on the Yukawa sector.
+If both doublets couple to up-type and down-type quarks, they define two separate Yukawa matrices.
+After diagonalizing the quark mass matrices we find the real, diagonal couplings $\lambda_{ii} = \sqrt{2}m_i/v$ and the complex, non-diagonal couplings $\rho_{ij}$.
+While flavor-changing neutral couplings are generally well-constrained, it is possible to have electroweak baryogenesis (EWBG) driven by a single, order-one, complex coupling $\rho_{tc}$~\cite{Fuyuto:2017ewj},

 where $\gamma$ is the mixing angle between the two $CP$-even Higgs states.